Staircase Rise and Run Calculator

 For structural design, engineering review may still be necessary.
 Long stringers, unusual materials, heavy loads, and public-use stairs can require calculations beyond simple geometry.
 Treat this page as a reliable planning aid for early design and educational use, not as a substitute for professional judgment, permit review, or construction documents.

-Enter all values in meters to estimate the geometry of a straight staircase.
+Enter all values in meters to estimate a straight staircase layout from floor to floor.

-Enter rise and tread to compute stair layout.
+Enter staircase rise and tread values to compute the layout.